Awamori: Kuusu

 When aamui is aged for three years or more, it is called クース/古酒, kusu (古酒).
 This pronunciation, which derives from Okinawan, is unique to awamori; elsewhere in Japan, the word is pronounced "koshu" and refers to aged sake.
 Legally, in order to earn the designation "kusu", the awamori must be aged for a minimum of three years.
 If a specific age is noted, then all of the contents must be of at least that age.
-Aamui is aged underground in constant cool temperatures in clay pots or vases.
+Awamori is aged underground in constant cool temperatures in clay pots or vases.
 Containers of awamori can be found in the caves of Okinawa.